Azure Functions networking options

 The hosting models have different levels of network isolation available.
 Choosing the correct one helps you meet your network isolation requirements.

-You can host function apps in a couple of ways:
+You can host function apps in several ways:

 - You can choose from plan options that run on a multitenant infrastructure, with various levels of virtual network connectivity and scaling options: